 Narrative therapy is a therapy modality developed by Michael White and David Epston in which the therapist assists the client in creating a new life narrative (story) based on the client’s strengths, skills, and values.
 I like to think of narrative therapy as a framework for harnessing the power of story for healing and for charting a new course based on your strengths.

 The loss of an animal companion (a pet, working animal, or other special animal in our lives) can cause intense grief.
 The time leading up to the loss can also be very challenging, such as when an animal is sick or aging and death is nearing.
 It is an honor to be able to provide support to clients as they navigate the loss of an important animal in their life.

 Dreams can help us gain insight into ourselves, the world we live in, and even the possibilities for our life that remain to be uncovered.
 My approach to dreamwork in therapy is to accompany you on a journey of discovery, and to provide a safe and supportive space for exploration and processing of dream content.

-The natural world offers much in the way of healing, from a quieter place to reconnect with feelings, to a guide for experiencing the seasons of life, and a chance to observe and relate to wildlife and other parts of nature.
+The natural world offers much in the way of healing, from a quieter place to reconnect with feelings, to a guide for experiencing the seasons of life, and a chance to observe and relate to wildlife, the landscape, and natural phenomena.
 Experiencing nature and exploring ways to care for nature can both be great sources of healing and meaning.
-I am certified in ecopsychology, an approach that combines ecology and psychology to consider how human wellbeing and the health of the natural world fit together.
-I bring nature into the therapy setting through plants and nature objects, and invite clients to discuss their experiences with nature whenever it is meaningful for them to do so.
-In the future, I hope to expand to offering therapy in the outdoors.
-Follow this link to learn more about nature as a therapeutic partner.